Ziya Yergök

-Ziya Yergök (Formerly known as Ziya Bey) was a Ottoman and Turkish Brigadier General who was notable for his service in the First World War and the Turkish War of Independence.
+Ziya Yergök (Formerly known as Ziya Bey) was an Ottoman and Turkish Brigadier General who was notable for his service in the First World War and the Turkish War of Independence.

 Biography

 He was born in 1873 in Aşağımaden.
 His father was Ahmet Usta, nicknamed Çito, and his mother is Esma Hanım.
 He moved to Erzurum with his family when he was 6 years old.
 He lived a poor and half-starved childhood and was orphaned at the age of 12.
 He transferred to the military high school in Erzurum and attended the Ottoman Military Academy.

 He was promoted to the rank of kolağası in 1909 and was appointed to the 7th Division in Erzurum.
 In 1914, he was appointed to the 83rd Regiment.
-He participated in the Dersim Operation in 1908.
+He participated in the suppression of the Bitlis uprising in 1907 against Kurdish rebels.
 During the First World War, he commanded his troops in the Bergmann Offensive and the Battle of Sarikamish.
 He was first wounded in the Sarıkamış Operation, and then he was captured after the success of the Russian counterattack.
 He first stayed in Semipalatinsk, then to the Krasnoyarsk prison camp.
 He managed to escape from the prison camp in 1920 and returned to Turkey after 6 years of captivity through East Turkestan and Central Asia.
+When he returned, he immediately joined the Turkish War of Independence.

-When he returned to Turkey, he served in Kâzım Karabekir's Eastern Army.
+When he returned to Turkey, he served in Kâzım Karabekir's Eastern Army during the Turkish–Armenian War.
 After the war, he was awarded the Red Stripe of the Medal of Independence.
 In 1926 he was reassigned to the west.
 He was appointed to Afyon as the Chairman of the 1st Corps Court of War.
 He was promoted to the rank of Mirliva on 30 August 1930 and became a Pasha.
 He retired in 1931.

 He was called to duty again in 1939 as part of the Turkish mobilization declared with the start of World War II and became the commander of the Istanbul Military District.
 In 1942, he was appointed to the Presidency of the Istanbul No. 2 Martial Law Court.
 He retired from the age limit for the second time on 14 July 1943.
 He died on June 1, 1949.

 II.
 He was called to duty again in 1939 as part of the mobilization declared with the start of World War II and became the commander of the Istanbul Military District.
 In 1942, he was appointed to the Presidency of the Istanbul No. 2 Martial Law Court.
 He retired from the age limit for the second time on 14 July 1943.
 He died on June 1, 1949.